pingcap/tidb-dev-guide/src/understand-tidb/session.md

 # Session

-The `session` package (and related packages such as `sessionctx` and `variable`) are responsible for maintaining the state of both sessions and transactions.
+The `session` package (and related packages such as `sessionctx` and `sessionctx/variable`) are responsible for maintaining the state of both sessions and transactions.

 ## New session origins

 New connections are first established in the `server` package.
 After some initial protocol negotiation, the `server` package [calls](https://github.com/pingcap/tidb/blob/246c59d5c926780235dd25aef27c469ffe376e21/server/driver_tidb.go#L181-L186) `session.CreateSession()`.
 This function then calls `session.createSessionWithOpt()` (via `CreateSessionWithOpt()`) which creates the session.

-Sessions used for internal server operations are [usually created in a different manner](https://github.com/pingcap/tidb/blob/649ed6abc9790cfdd2a17065118379d8abcc7595/executor/simple.go#L83-L93), with the sessionctx being retrieved from a pool of sessions maintained by `domain`:
+Sessions used for internal server operations are usually created in a different manner, with the sessionctx being retrieved from a pool of sessions maintained by `domain`.
+For example:

 ```go
 dom := domain.GetDomain(e.ctx)
 sysSessionPool := dom.SysSessionPool()